MohammadGhajari/Galad/README.md

 1. Introduction
 2. Features
 3. Technologies Used
-4. Installation and Setup
-5. Contributing
+4. Contributing
-6. License
-7. Contact Information
+5. Contact Information

 ## Introduction
-Galad is a comprehensive web application designed for book enthusiasts.
+Galad is a great web application designed for book enthusiasts.
 It allows users to search for books, manage their personal book lists, and much more.

 ## Features